剑桥大学中国研究欢迎你！ (Chinese Studies at Cambridge Welcomes You!)

 Although knowledge of Chinese is not a prerequisite for the course, imagination, perseverance, and a sense of adventure are essential!
 We are looking for students who can demonstrate a serious commitment to learning about this vital, and politically and economically important, part of the world.

 To study China, the Chinese language and Chinese culture is a tremendously fascinating challenge.
 The Cambridge course offers depth and breadth across many topics but it is equally true that no four-year course can cover each and every aspect or academic discipline related to China.
 It is important therefore that you study carefully whether our course is right for you.
 The Chinese Studies BA requires a commitment to very intensive language work; alongside learning modern spoken Chinese (Mandarin) and written Chinese (in both simplified and non-simplified forms), the study of classical and literary forms of the Chinese language is a required component of the course.
-We do not teach Chinese for you to only be able to ask for directions when visiting China as a tourist, order dishes in a Chinese restaurant (though that is an important skill!), or negotiate a business deal with a Chinese company.
+We do not teach Chinese for you to only be able to ask for directions when visiting China as a tourist, order dishes in a Chinese restaurant (though that is an important skill!), or negotiate a business deal with a Chinese company (though many of our alumni have done very well in the 'real world' of business and government).
 We hope that you will build the necessary foundations for a life-long engagement with, and enjoyment of, things Chinese.
 If you cannot envision yourself spending long hours (for four years!) learning and mastering the Chinese language (literary as well as modern), or if history and literature, art and anthropology, religion or philosophy are not your thing, we recommend you explore course options other than Cambridge.

 We invite you to explore our recommended reading list.